1EdTech/openbadges-specification/index.md

 1. Add individual mappings to the Badge Object's context: `"@context":["http://standard.openbadges.org/1.1/context.json", {"foo": "http://example.org/foo"}]`
 2. Link to additional context files in the Badge Object's context: `"@context":["http://standard.openbadges.org/1.1/context.json", "http://example.org/context"]`
-3. Add new properties using full IRIs as keys (or with compact IRIs in the existing context): `"http://example.org/foo":"bar"` or `schema:comment` where the IRI leads to the vocabulary definition for the term.
+3. Add new properties using full IRIs as keys (or with compact IRIs in the existing context): `"http://example.org/foo":"bar"` or `"schema:comment":"baz"` where the IRI leads to the vocabulary definition for the term.

 **Processors should preserve all properties when rehosting or retransmitting**.